-One of the most enjoyable aspects of having fashionable conversations is the associations they bring.
+One enjoyable aspect to having fashionable conversations is the associations it brings…

-A few weeks ago, having a conversation about a burnt orange cotton dress made in Hull in the early 1960s , made me think about textile and fashion illustration all over again.
+A few weeks ago, having a conversation about a burnt orange cotton dress made in Hull in the early 1960s made us think about textile and fashion illustration all over again.

 The sketch is far away from what these days are called fashion flats – technical drawings of a clothing item.